CosmicHazel/CosmicType/README.md

 - 🎯 **Focus Words**: Customize the number of slow words to focus on for targeted improvement.
 - 📁 **Custom Word Sets**: Upload your own word sets to practice specific vocabularies.
 - 📊 **Enhanced Statistics**: View overall performance and individual word stats in a sleek table.
+- 🎲 **Least Typed Word Boost**: Set a custom chance for your least typed words to appear more frequently.

 ## 🛸 How to Navigate CosmicType